Book Summary: Becoming Beauvoir by Kate Kirkpatrick

 Beauvoir continued to write and travel throughout her later years.
 She became a prominent figure in the women’s rights movement and was a vocal advocate for civil rights and social justice.
 Her legacy as a philosopher and writer continues to inspire generations of readers and thinkers.

-See also Book Summary: Mortality by Christopher Hitchens
+See also Book Summary: Born a Crime by Trevor Noah

 Conclusion